Cayuga Heights, New York: Points of interest

+Education

+The village is in the Ithaca City School District.
+The zoned comprehensive high school is Ithaca High School.

 Deer controversy

 Cayuga Heights has received national attention for its large population of white-tailed deer, as many as 125 per square mile.
 Efforts to control the deer population have sparked huge controversy in the village.

 In 2011, the village Board of Trustees approved a plan to reduce the deer population by sterilizing 20 to 60 does in two years while killing the remaining 160 to 200 deer in the village.
 Paul Curtis, a Natural Resources Professor at Cornell who has worked with the board of trustees, said "The primary problems that the deer cause to the community are damage to garden plants, deer-vehicle accidents and the potential threat of the spread of foreign diseases.”
 Opponents of the deer culling program have criticized it as a "war on sweet innocent deer", a "brutal slaughter", and Cayuga Heights as a "constant killing field".
 Local opposition group CayugaDeer.org has accused the board of trustees' actions as deceptive and dishonest, and sued the village to stop the culling.
 Few residents agreed to allow the village to cull deer on their property, and in November 2012, the board of trustees abandoned its plan to cull the deer, instead deciding to capture and sterilize does.